Home The Setup The Schizoid State The Function Contacts About

 Since the individual is organized formatively - from an early stage - it develops false preconceptions about oneself's relative position in the social fabric.
 Instead of being self-organized, the schizoid builds a cosmovision around himself and searches to cater to it.
 Because the schizoid is raised as 'persona non grata'.
 And he is forced to turn aggression inwards.

 All the pressure around the schizoid, and all the negative experiences, lead to a build up of stress that becomes translated as 'anxiety', 'general anxiety', or in extremis 'panic attacks'.
 Anxiety is one of the precursors of a severely tense body.
-But given the early 'schism' that has been going on in the schizoid due to early life dissociation inducing stress the schizoid has lost track of his body and is therefor immersed in tension, the social narratives and expectations, and calibrating other people's emotions.
+But given the early 'schism' that has been going on in the schizoid due to early life dissociation inducing stress the schizoid has lost track of his body and is therefore immersed in tension, the social narratives and expectations, and calibrating other people's emotions.

 This is also a common theme in narcissism and codependency; borderlines seek external sources of emotional regulation, unlike schizoids that are self-contained.

-The dissociative state is one that has many different expressions, including memory gaps (writting and not experiencing vanishing words); difficulty recalling events, wording things out; difficulty in concentration due to easily losing presence and dissociating into fantasy, catastrophizing or creating mental scenarios; derealizing, which is essentially an extreme form of body tension leading the person to have an immersive subjective experience of reality; and depersonalizing, consisting of losing touch with one's identity a sense of self (low self-worth, identity diffusion, difficulty having a stable personality frame, etc).
+The dissociative state is one that has many different expressions, including memory gaps (writting and not experiencing vanishing words); difficulty recalling events, wording things out; difficulty in concentration due to easily losing presence and dissociating into fantasy, catastrophizing or creating mental scenarios; derealizing, which is essentially an extreme form of body tension leading the person to have an immersive subjective experience of reality; and depersonalizing, consisting of losing touch with one's identity and sense of self (low self-worth, identity diffusion, difficulty having a stable personality frame, etc).

 Together with all these there are several symptoms that are exclusive to schizoid individuals, as well as some that come and go commorbidly.
-Some of these are a lack/flat [of] affect, which is both a strategic defense against emotional manipulation, and a consequence of physical exhaustion; engulfment anxiety, which is due to heightened eroticism because of stress, and because of lack of circumstantial, psychological, or emotional bandwidth, to receive a person into one's life; an addition symptom that drives most of the schizoid pitfalls is due to poor interoception, which may be constitutional, due to poor life habits, and due to extreme or continuous stress; trauma - PTSD/CPTSD - is also one of the main drives behind the intensification and even etiology of schizoid behaviors; and one that I think is the most important to reduce symptomatology is 'armouring'.
+Some of these are a lack/flat [of] affect, which is both a strategic defense against emotional manipulation, and a consequence of physical exhaustion; engulfment anxiety, which is due to heightened eroticism because of stress, and because of lack of circumstantial, psychological, or emotional bandwidth, to receive a person into one's life; an additional symptom that drives most of the schizoid pitfalls is due to poor interoception, which may be constitutional, due to poor life habits, and due to extreme or continuous stress; trauma - PTSD/CPTSD - is also one of the main drives behind the intensification and even etiology of schizoid behaviors; and one that I think is the most important to reduce symptomatology is 'armouring'.

-I'd like to talk about 'armouring' with more protagonism because it is the most extreme and fundamental driver of schizoid lethargy, anhedonia, depression, anxiety, engulfment anxiety, and the many dissociative A portion of schizoids report having had no trauma, but from what I gather there is a great likelihood that they can't even recognize some of what they've been through as trauma or at least neglectful.
-'Pamparing' and 'infantilizing' can be just as damaging to the process of individuation as 'trashing' or 'adultifying'.
+I'd like to talk about 'armouring' with more protagonism because it is the most extreme and fundamental driver of schizoid lethargy, anhedonia, depression, anxiety, engulfment anxiety, and the many dissociative states.
+A portion of schizoids report having had no trauma, but from what I gather there is a great likelihood that they can't even recognize some of what they've been through as trauma or at least neglectful.
+'Pampering' and 'infantilizing' can be just as damaging to the process of individuation as 'trashing' or 'adultifying'.